First-order integer-valued autoregressive processes with Generalized Katz innovations: INAR(1) with generalized Katz innovations

-which does not depend on the parameter $a$.
-For a given $\beta$, following the values of $\kappa$ ($b$ and $c$), the distribution allows for various degree of dispersion: not dispersed ($VMR = 0$), under-dispersed ($VMR < 1$), equally dispersed ($VMR = 1$) and over-dispersed ($VMR > 1$).
+We provide in Appendix \ref{App:Prop} in the Supplementary Material some useful moments of the GLK distributions, which can be used to derive the following measures of dispersion.
+The standard deviation to the mean ratio returns the coefficient of variation.
+From the results in Appendix \ref{App:Prop} in the Supplementary Material it follows that the coefficient of variation is $CV =\left((1-\beta)/(a\theta\kappa)\right)^{1/2}$ where $\kappa=1 -\beta - b \beta/c$ and $\theta=\beta/c$, assuming $\kappa>0$.
+The Fisher index is given by the variance--to--mean ratio $VMR =(1-\beta)/(\kappa^{2})$ which does not depend on the parameter $a$.
+For a given $\beta$, following the values of $\kappa$ ($b$ and $c$), the distribution allows for various degrees of dispersion: not dispersed ($VMR = 0$), under--dispersed ($VMR < 1$), equally dispersed ($VMR = 1$) and over--dispersed ($VMR > 1$).